Eng-Guan-Jie/SyncSolution/docs/01-requirements/backlog.md

 ### PB-04 — Submit Availability

-* Participants can select available dates and times.
+* Participants can select available dates.
 * Participants can submit their availability successfully.
 * Submitted availability is stored in the system.